 Radisson Blu Saga Hótel (Prices & Photos)

-The Radisson Blu is jam-packed with amenities that include three restaurant areas, a spa with a sauna, steam room, seawater whirlpool tub and range of beauty treatments, a gift shop, and smart rooms with breathtaking views.
+The Radisson Blu is jam-packed with all the luxurious amenities guests could dream of.
+You’ll also find smart rooms with breathtaking views.
 All this and it boasts an excellent location just a 10-minute walk from the city center.
 You’ll be steps from some of the best nightlife, galleries and museums, including the National Museum which is right next door.
 Rooms come with mountain, glacier and sea views, and there are themed suites for families with kids too.

 Reykjavik Residence Hotel (Prices & Photos)

 The Reykjavik Residence Hotel was once the Norwegian embassy, and today it evokes old-style elegance with spacious apartment-style rooms that include small kitchens that come stocked with breakfast items like juice, milk and cereals.
 Plus it enjoys an ideal location with a number of attractions nearby, including a trendy art house cinema and shopping on Laugavegur Street.
 Hallgrimskirkja church is about a five-minute walk, while the famous Sun Voyager Sculpture on the waterfront can be reached in under 15 minutes by foot.